Rob Govers

 fax: (..)
 (0)30-2 535 030

-My main research interests are the geodynamics of plate boundaries, lithosphere scale deformation processes and the expressions of these processes in geophysical and geological data.
-I am particularly interested in the geodynamic evolution of the Mediterranean region, and in the role of solid earth processes in the Messinian salinity crisis.
-I also study the geodynamics of the Caribbean region.
-I develop, and scientifically use, numerical modeling tools, in particular for the solution of partial differential equations (GTECTON, GFLEX).
+Rob´s research utilizes high-performance computing to tackle various problems, including Bayesian inference of earth processes and rheological properties, the earthquake cycle, and geomechanical issues related to geo-resources and storage, such as subsidence.
+Other main research interests are the geodynamics of plate boundaries, lithosphere scale deformation processes and the expressions of these processes in geophysical and geological data.
+He works on the geodynamic evolution of the Mediterranean region, and on the role of solid earth processes in the Messinian salinity crisis.
+He also studies the geodynamic evolution of the Caribbean region.
+Rob develops numerical modeling tools for the solution of partial differential equations (GTECTON, GFLEX).
+He has published over 70 peer-reviewed papers and book chapters.